kehrich/machine_learning_final_proj/README.md

 3. tools.py : Contains functions used in spectra_pipeline.ipynb and plot_results.ipynb.

-4. final_calcs.csv : These are dataproducts from the Solaster pipeline, which calculates solar activity indicators using Solar Dynamics
+4. final_calcsold.csv : These are dataproducts from the Solaster pipeline, which calculates solar activity indicators using Solar Dynamics
 Observatory data.

 5. new_gurtovenko_2015.csv : Theoretical line list pulled from Gurtovenko et al. 2015.
 Observed lines are matched to theoretical ones from